SEO As An Investment With Long-Term Benefits

 There are a few ways to understand the ROI of your SEO campaign, as well as the ROI of every one of your marketing channels.
 In fact, Boomcycle’s SAS can give you marketing ROI information, even in real time.

-There are also a few other ways to gather some heuristics that help prove the efficacy of SEO as a marketing channel
+There are also a few other ways to gather some heuristics that help prove the efficacy of SEO as a marketing channel.

 Each of these tests require time, usually a matter of several months depending on your sales cycle and the type of business that you’re in, before you can make a statistically significant comparison of revenue before-and-after SEO.